 "Can you give tips on how to stay connected when you feel irritable?
 I'm not yelling, but I’m not as respectful as I think I should be." – Katherine

-In our last post, we described how to check in with yourself and shift your own state so that you feel better.
+our last post, we described how to check in with yourself and shift your own state so that you feel better.
 Tough?
-Yes, but it gets easier with practice,
+Yes!
+But it gets easier with practice,

 and what an invaluable skill!
 Here's how to regain your equilibrium on those tough days.

 Then, once you feel a bit less tense, you won't be so annoyed with your child.
 Still don't feel like re-connecting?
 We've all felt that way.
 But you're

 the grown-up, so this is on you.
 If you don't reconnect, the distance will grow and your child's behavior will get worse.
 I know it's hard to give